Baby-bump Carla ends France's state secret

-The crowd-pulling US First Lady bade a very public farewell to her husband, kissing on the tarmac of Stanstead airport near London as they ended a three-day state visit before the start of the Deaville summit.
+The crowd-pulling US First Lady bade a very public farewell to President Barack Obama, kissing her husband on the tarmac of Stanstead airport near London as they ended a three-day state visit before the start of the Deaville summit.
 She was driven away in an SUV, while Obama boarded his plane alone.

 The White House offered no details of Michelle Obama's programme, but she sometimes drops off portions of her husband's overseas tours to return home to be with her daughters Malia and Sasha.

 Downing Street confirmed the absence from the summit of Prime Minister David Cameron's wife.

 "Samantha wasn't planning to come.
 The baby is still too little for her to travel," a spokesman said, referring to Florence, their third child, born to the Camerons last summer.

 There was no such let-up in sight for France's first lady, however, as she embarked on a packed agenda for the wives.

 After lunch on the first day of the summit on Thursday, Bruni was taking her guests to visit food producers from the Normandy region before hosting a working session dubbed "together against illiteracy."